 The notifications engine was implemented as a part of the solution.
 Based on AWS SNS and built on top of devices grouping, the notification engine reacts to specific events and notifies authorized users.
-Notifications delivery is routed via 2 separate channels - SMS messages and Emails.
+Notifications delivery is routed via two separate channels: SMS messages and Emails.

 To prevent a huge amount of notifications (the system can work with thousands of device groups and millions of devices), ClearScale has implemented a filtering system based on specific statistics monitoring, grouping messages on device-groups, and smart time-frame algorithms.

 With this feature implemented, devices with properly generated and signed certificates can connect to the system without any special registration process.
-During the first connection new devices are automatically placed into a special device-group, and can be moved to a specific region group by the admin user. (using Management Page on web Portal)
+During the first connection new devices are automatically placed into a special device-group, and can be moved to a specific region group by the admin user (using Management Page on the Web Portal).

-Once the initial design, implementation and configuration of the IoT solution within AWS had been completed, ClearScale then undertook a development effort to build out a web portal and graphic user interface for system administrators to setup, manage and monitor devices, manage users and roles, setup alarm criteria, as well as managing the grouping of sensor devices geographically.
+Once the initial design, implementation, and configuration of the IoT solution within AWS had been completed, ClearScale then undertook a development effort to build out a web portal and graphic user interface for system administrators to setup, manage, and monitor devices, manage users and roles, and set up alarm criteria, as well as manage the grouping of sensor devices geographically.
 This approach provided an easy-to-use solution to the management of a complex and ever-changing sensor landscape as it grows organically over time.

-Since AWS IoT supports Web socket connection – the web portal doesn’t need to use its own backend as proxy server for connection to IoT.
+Since AWS IoT supports Web socket connection, the web portal doesn’t need to use its own backend as proxy server for connection to IoT.
 The connection is obtained via client web browser to IoT directly.
-This approach ultimately reduces requirements for backend server, because almost all traffic is generated between AWS IoT and web browser (instead of standard connection to own backend).
-The website backend has its own API, but only for administrative functions, like user management, etc.
+This approach ultimately reduces requirements for backend servers, because almost all traffic is generated between AWS IoT and the web browser (instead of a standard connection to its own backend).
+The website backend has its own API, but only for administrative functions, like user management.

-The web portal was built utilizing modern technologies, like Angular, RxJs, HTML5, WebSockets and so on.
-As far as monitoring and management of the system working directly with IoT from a web browser - the security engine was implemented on top of AWS cloud infrastructure using AWS IoT security rules, AWS Cognito Users, and AIM roles to protect connections only for authorized users with authentications control based on user roles and granted rights to devices groups.
+The web portal was built utilizing modern technologies like Angular, RxJs, HTML5, WebSockets, and so on.
+As far as monitoring and management of the system working directly with IoT from a web browser, the security engine was implemented on top of AWS Cloud infrastructure using AWS IoT security rules, AWS Cognito Users, and AIM roles to protect connections only for authorized users with authentications control, which are based on user roles and granted rights to devices groups.

-Also, Self-management protection (as part of best practice of any user access management system implementation) was implemented: an administrator can’t manage himself or another administrator of the same access level.
+Also, self-management protection (as part of best practice of any user access management system implementation) was implemented, so an administrator can’t manage himself or another administrator of the same access level.
 The root administrator can be managed/created using AWS Web Console (Cognito) only.

-On their own, the QMI Manufacturing earthquake sensors are simply data gathering devices; not fully capable of understanding the significance of how the data from each sensor fits into a larger picture of earthquake activity in the region.
-By leveraging AWS IoT services and deploying the solution on AWS platform, ClearScale was able to provide a backbone to the entire sensor network and allow the data to be aggregated and analyzed efficiently in a centralized manner.
+On their own, the QMI Manufacturing earthquake sensors are simply data-gathering devices; they are not fully capable of understanding the significance of how the data from each sensor fits into a larger picture of earthquake activity in the region.
+By leveraging AWS IoT services and deploying the solution on the AWS platform, ClearScale was able to provide a backbone to the entire sensor network and allow the data to be aggregated and analyzed efficiently in a centralized manner.